-A whopping 22 of the 44 US Presidents so far have been of Irish heritage, from 7 times great grandparents to direct descendants of immigrants.
-Although none were actually born in Ireland, if they had, they wouldn’t be eligible for the Presidency, plenty have come back to visit their ancestral homes and have been welcomed by crowds of well-wishers and on occasion, a complimentary pint in their home town.
+A whopping 23 of the 46 US Presidents claim Irish heritage, from 7 times great grandparents to direct descendants of immigrants.
+Although none were actually born in Ireland (and if they had, they wouldn’t be eligible for US Presidency) plenty have come back to visit their ancestral homes.
+They have been welcomed by crowds of well-wishers and on occasion, a complimentary pint in their home town.

 Andrew Jackson was the 7th US President and the first to claim Irish ancestry.
 He held office from 1829 – 1837.
 Born in 1767 in the border region of North and South Carolina, his parents emigrated from Ireland just two years previously with their two Irish-born sons.
 Sadly Jackson never met his father.
 His father died at 29, just a few weeks before his birth.
 As a young boy, he worked as a courier in the American Revolutionary War.
 Later, he went on to become a lawyer, contributing to the founding of the state of Tennessee.
 He also spent some time in the Tennessee militia before being nominated for President in 1822.
 Although he lost the first time around, he was successfully elected in 1828, and is largely remembered for the not so humane Indian Removal Policy, which banished Native Americans from their own land.